Mark Jansen: MaYaN (2010–present)

 In 2010, Jansen announced that he and former After Forever keyboardist Jack Driessen have formed another band called MaYaN.
 The name was chosen by Jansen out of his fascination for the ancient Maya civilization.
 MaYaN's lyrical themes include religion, politics, and world events, as well as philosophy, meditation, existence, and inner struggles.
 The band has released three studio albums to date, Quarterpast in 2011, Antagonise in 2014 and Dhyana in 2018.

 Unlike his other bands, Jansen sings but does not play guitar, with the band featuring many different vocalists (either full-time members or guests) in a mix of clean vocals, growled vocals, and screams, supported by an instrumentation combining both heavy metal and symphonic metal elements.

 United Metal Minds (2018–present)

 Recently, Jansen has launched the international musical project United Metal Minds.

-Private life
+Personal life

 Jansen was born in Reuver, Netherlands, and has a master's degree in psychology.
 In his adolescent years, Jansen originally wanted to become a cyclist; his interest in performing was sparked from attending a Gorefest show when he was 15 years old.

 Since 2011, he has been in a relationship with Italian singer Laura Macrì.
 In the past, he had a relationship with Simone Simons; the relationship ended in 2005, shortly after the release of Consign to Oblivion.
 Jansen first met Simons in the chatroom on After Forever's website, when he was searching for a singer for a side project, with the then-16 year old Simons making a positive impression after singing to him over the phone during their first telephone conversation.

+On 12 November 2023, Jansen and Macri's first daughter Ilse was born in Italy.
+Both parents announced Ilse's birth on their social media.